MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-azure-pipelines/includes/2-understand-pipeline-stages.md

 1. **Validate:** Check that the Bicep file is well-formed and doesn't contain any obvious errors.
 In this module, we'll split this stage into two: linting and preflight validation.
 You'll learn more about these on the next page.
 1. **Preview:** Use the what-if command to validate the list of changes that will be applied against your Azure environment.
 Ask a human to manually review the what-if results and approve the pipeline to proceed.
 1. **Deploy.**
-1. **Smoke test:** Perform post-deployment validation against some of the important resources that you've deployed.
+1. **Test:** Run post-deployment tests against some of the important resources that you've deployed.

 > [!NOTE]
 > Your organization might have a different sequence of stages, or you might need to integrate your Bicep deployments into a pipeline that deploys other components.
 Once you understand how the stages above work, you can design a pipeline to suit your needs.